gridsingularity/gsy-e/wiki/docs/implement-grid-fees-walkthrough.md

 To actively manage grid congestion by sending new grid fees at every market slot for different markets at different levels of the grid, please follow the following steps:

-* Install the Grid Singularity Exchange SDK on your computer by launching the following commands on your terminal window:
+Before, please install the Grid Singularity Exchange SDK on your computer by launching the following commands on your terminal window:

 **Install gsy-e-sdk**